Shruzz16/shruzz16.github.io/_research/R1/index.md

 ---

 ## Overview (Ongoing)
-I am currently working as a **Research Assistant in the FREE Lab (Fiber-Reinforced Elastomeric Enclosures)** on the development of **embedded high-flow pneumatic microvalves** that enable **untethered inflatable soft robots** with faster actuation and reduced control latency.
+I am currently working as a **Research Assistant in the FREE Lab (Functional Robotics for Every Environment)** on the development of **embedded high-flow pneumatic microvalves** that enable **untethered inflatable soft robots** with faster actuation and reduced control latency.

 ---